zopefoundation/zope.wfmc/README.txt

     I give my pledge, as an American to save, and faithfully to defend from waste the natural resources of my Country.
-    Changed we need to make:
+    Changes we need to make:
     Change "American" to "Earthling"
     Change "Country" to "planet"